First Battle of Champagne: Analysis

 De Langle wrote a report on the campaign, in which he asserted that the army had followed the principle of avoiding a mass offensive and instead, made a series of attacks against points of tactical significance.
 When such operations succeeded it had become necessary to make similar preparations for a new attack, by digging approach trenches and destroying German field defences with artillery-fire.
 Obtaining a breakthrough by "continuous battle" was impossible and de Langle claimed that methodical successive attacks, to capture points of tactical importance, would have more effect.
 Joffre replied that the failure of the offensive was due to inadequate artillery support and too few infantry.
 Attacks had been made on narrow fronts of a few hundred yards, despite the offensive taking place on a 12 mi front and left infantry far too vulnerable to massed artillery-fire.
 De Langle was ordered quickly to make several limited attacks but Joffre told Poincaré the French president, that a war of movement was a long way off.

 Casualties

 In 2005, Robert Foley recorded c.
 240,000 French casualties in February with c.
 45,000 German losses, using data from Der Weltkrieg, the German official history.
-In 2012, Jack Sheldon recorded 93,432 French casualties and 46,100 German.
+In 2012, Jack Sheldon recorded 93,432 French casualties and 46,100 German. in 2024, Alan MacDonald wrote that between 14 December and March 1915 the Fourth Army suffered 93,432 casualties.